vanhohen/ADNinja/README.md

 # ADNinja
-Active directory Attacks and Scriptss
+Active directory Attacks and Scripts

 PS: i am lazy to google so i will dump everything here